ng-Classic/ng-classic/aio/content/guide/setup-local.md

 ## Prerequisites

-To use the Angular framework, you should be familiar with the following:
+To use the Angular Classicframework, you should be familiar with the following:

 *   [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript/A_re-introduction_to_JavaScript)
 *   [HTML](https://developer.mozilla.org/docs/Learn/HTML/Introduction_to_HTML)